 Prior to the event, the Columbus Police Department had surveilled the prospective attendees' social media feeds, and had prepared an Incident Action Plan.
-Pursuant to the plan, the Department dispatched over two hundred officers in riot gear armed with shields and weapons including pepper-spray canisters of multiple sizes.
+Pursuant to the plan, police turned out in militarystyle force.
+The Department dispatched over one hundred and fifty officers in riot gear armed with shields and weapons including pepper spray canisters of multiple sizes.
 Officers appeared in cars and SUVs, on bicycles, and on foot, and still more officers were on call nearby.
-The Department even dispatched a Long Range Acoustic Device (LRAD)-a military weapon also known as a sound cannon.
-The police partially shut down the area to traffic early in the evening, and by 8:00 had formed a line facing the Demonstration, completely blocking off S. High Street from the south.
+The Department even brought a Long Range Acoustic Device (LRAD)-a military weapon known as a sound canon.
+The police partially shut down the area to traffic early in the evening, and by 8:00 the police had formed a line facing the Demonstration, completely blocking off S. High Street from the south.
 One police cruiser sporadically issued orders to leave the area.

-The front line of about 12 police officers put on gas masks and pulled out large, special-issue canisters of pepper spray.
-At about 9:00 p.m., after an order from their commanding lieutenant, they shot the pepper spray in orange streams over the group, some of whom were only steps away and caught the chemical streams in their eyes and mouths.
+At about 9:00 p.m., the front line of about 12 police officers put on gas masks and pulled out large, special-issue canisters of pepper spray.
+After an order from their commanding lieutenant, they shot the pepper spray in orange streams over the group, some of whom were only steps away and caught the chemical streams in their eyes and mouths.
 As the demonstrators, coughing and choking on the chemical spray, had turned and were leaving the area, police officers followed them, targeting Plaintiffs and other individuals for further abuse.
 Officer Justin Masters followed Plaintiff Ellen Abdur-Rahim while she retreated from the intersection, grabbed and held her, and pepper-sprayed her directly in the eyes at less than an arm's length.
-Officer John Thiel followed Plaintiff Harrison Kallner as he tried to leave the area, and pepper-sprayed Harrison in the face and eyes from a few feet away.

-Neither Plaintiffs, nor any other demonstrator, was armed, violent, resistant, threatening, or even noncompliant-they were in the act of dispersing when the officers targeted them individually.
+Officer John Thiel followed Plaintiff Harrison Kallner as he tried to leave the area, and pepper sprayed Harrison in the face and eyes from a few feet away.
+Neither Plaintiff, nor any of the other demonstrators, was armed, violent, resistant, threatening, or even noncompliant-they were in the act of dispersing.
 In fact, no arrests were made or persons charged with any crime at all that night.
-After targeting and attacking Plaintiffs, the officers recorded themselves with their own body cams, celebrating the infliction of pain, for example saying of Ellen, "I wanted that chick to get it, and she got it," and "she got it good."
+After the officers targeted and attacked Plaintiffs, they recorded themselves with their own body cams, celebrating the infliction of pain, for example saying of Ellen, "I wanted that chick to get it, and she got it," and "she got it good."
 The police officers' actions were gratuitous and malicious displays of unlawful force.

-This Motion for Partial Summary Judgment asks the Court to find that as to Plaintiffs' Fourth and Thiel, there is no genuine dispute of any material fact and Plaintiffs are entitled to judgment as a matter of law.
-When Officer Masters pursued and assaulted Ellen, and Officer Thiel assaulted Harrison, it was clearly established that pepper-spraying a compliant, nonviolent political demonstrator in the eyes was unconstitutional and tortious abuse.
+This Motion for Partial Summary Judgment asks the Court to find that as to Plaintiffs' Fourth

+Amendment excessive force claims and their state law assault and battery claims against Officers Masters and Thiel, there is no genuine dispute of any material fact and Plaintiffs are entitled to judgment as a matter of law.
+When Officer Masters assaulted Ellen, and Officer Thiel assaulted Harrison, it was clearly established that pepper spraying a compliant, nonviolent political demonstrator in the eyes was unconstitutional and tortious abuse.
 Plaintiffs will prove their First Amendment, supervisory liability, and Monell claims at trial.